 - Failure to follow special handling and disposal precautions for certain items – Needles, scalpels, anatomy, pathology and laboratory waste and blood (including bulk blood, blood products and bloody body fluid specimens) must be properly disposed.

 Failing to order tests and failing to recognize and follow up after tests that indicate abnormalities are also leading causes of deaths due to hospital infections.

 Regretfully, a Resources for the Future report found that hospitals have little financial incentive to control infections.

-A Chicago hospital infection attorney with experience in medical malpractice claims, such as those at Salvi, Schostok & Pritchard P.C. in Chicago, can evaluate the circumstances of your injury or your loved one’s injury or death following a hospital-acquired infection.
-Our attorneys work with accredited medical experts to determine whether healthcare standards were met.
+A Chicago hospital infection attorney with experience in medical malpractice claims, such as those at Salvi, Schostok & Pritchard P.C., in Chicago, can evaluate the circumstances of your injury or your loved one’s injury or death following a hospital-acquired infection.
+Our medical malpractice attorneys work with accredited medical experts to determine whether healthcare standards were met.
 We can advise you of your legal options.